SilvisPilvis/TagVault/README.md

 # ![App icon: ](./icon.png) Tag Vault

-## A simple file management app with tags.
+## A simple file management app with tags

 You can create tags, add them to images and search images by tags.
 To make tags more stylish you can add colors to them.